-From the mid-1960s the Cold War appeared to soften, with a gradual but noticeable easing of tensions between the US, USSR and some of their allies.
-This decade-long thaw in international relations is known by various names: in the West it is called detente, in Soviet Russia it was known as razryadka and in West Germany it was generally referred to as Ostpolitik.
-The period of detente produced better communications and a greater level of respect between the nuclear superpowers.
-Detente did not end the Cold War, however it produced some significant achievements.
-The greater willingness to communicate led to arms reduction summits, the signing of anti-nuclear proliferation agreements and a reduction in nuclear arms stockpiles.
-There was new political recognition of communist nations, the most significant of which was Richard Nixon‘s 1972 visit to Maoist China.
-Detente also resulted in improved diplomatic communication, even some minor economic and trade agreements between East and West.
-Though the Cold War was far from over, detente was a period of mutual acceptance by both superpowers.
-Though their ideological and economic systems may have rendered them incompatible, they acknowledged that there had to be systems for communicating and working together.
+During the 1960s there was a slight but noticeable easing of tensions between the United States, Soviet Union and some of their allies.
+This decade-long thaw in international relations is known by various names.
+In the West it was called Détente, in Soviet Russia razryadka and in West Germany Ostpolitik.
+The period of Détente saw better communications and a greater level of respect between the nuclear superpowers.
+While Détente did not end the Cold War, it produced some significant achievements.
+The willingness of both superpowers to communicate led to arms reduction summits, the signing of anti-nuclear proliferation agreements and a reduction in nuclear arms stockpiles.
+There was political recognition of communist nations by the West, the most significant of which was Richard Nixon‘s 1972 visit to communist China.
+Détente also brought about improved diplomacy and even some minor economic and trade agreements between East and West.
+Détente was a period of understanding and mutual acceptance by both Cold War superpowers.
+While their ideological and economic systems rendered them incompatible, both acknowledged the need for negotiation, compromise and working together.

-There are different opinions about the nature and the true meaning of Cold War detente.
-To some, detente simply marked a normalisation in superpower relations; it became impossible for the superpowers to maintain the hostility and belligerence that had existed for a quarter-century.
+There are different opinions about the nature of Cold War Détente.
+To some, Détente simply marked a normalisation in superpower relations; it became impossible for leaders to maintain the hostility and belligerence that had existed for a quarter-century.
 Some attribute this change in attitude to a change of leadership.
-In the first years of the Cold War, foreign policy had been defined by assertive ideologues like Stalin, Truman and John Foster Dulles.
-But by the late 1960s and early 1970s these men were long gone; they had been replaced by political pragmatists like Richard Nixon and Leonid Brezhnev.
-Detente-era leaders had to wrestle with domestic issues as well as Cold War struggles; they came to believe that arms spending and direct confrontation was costly, dangerous and unpopular.
+In the first decade of the Cold War, foreign policy had been defined by assertive ideologues like Joseph Stalin, Harry Truman and John Foster Dulles.
+By the late 1960s and early 1970s, however, these men were long gone.
+They had been replaced by political pragmatists like Richard Nixon and Leonid Brezhnev.
+Détente-era leaders also had to wrestle with domestic issues as well as Cold War struggles.
+Economic changes and conditions rendered arms spending and direct confrontation costly, dangerous and unpopular.
 Governments had to find new, more sophisticated and subtle ways of waging the Cold War.
-Raymond Garthoff supports this idea, suggesting that detente represented a change in methodology, not a ‘winding down’ of the Cold War:
+Raymond Garthoff supports this idea, suggesting that Détente represented a change in methodology, not a ‘winding down’ of the Cold War:

-Some of the factors that contributed to the rise of detente include:
+Some of the factors that contributed to the rise of Détente included:

 Economic factors.
-The Cold War arms race was a costly business for both the US and USSR.
-Both faced additional, though contrasting economic problems during the 1970s.
-America spent billions of dollars on its involvement in Vietnam, while the Organisation of Petroleum Exporting Countries (OPEC) oil embargo of 1973 also led to disruptions in oil supply, higher fuel prices, a stockmarket slump and other detrimental effects on the US economy.
+The Cold War arms race was a costly business for both superpowers.
+Both the United States and the Soviet Union faced additional, though contrasting economic problems during the 1970s.
+America spent billions of dollars on its involvement in Vietnam, while the Organisation of Petroleum Exporting Countries (OPEC) oil embargo of 1973 also led to disruptions in oil supply, higher fuel prices, a stock market slump and other detrimental effects on the US economy.
 The Soviet economy, which had grown rapidly through the 1950s and 1960s, began to stall after 1970.
-Of particular concern was a lack of growth in the agricultural sector, which caused food prices to increase by between 50 and 100 per cent.
+Of particular concern was a lack of growth in the agricultural sector, which caused food prices to increase by between 50 and 100 percent.
 Having to prop up several failing Soviet bloc states placed additional strains on the Russian economy.

 Domestic issues.
-During detente, both major powers were distracted by internal problems that drew attention away from foreign policy.
-In the US, domestic opposition to the Vietnam War and military casualties there deterred strong action against communism elsewhere in the world.
-America in the early 1970s was also distracted by the unfolding Watergate scandal, which ended in 1974 with the resignation of president Richard Nixon.
+During Détente, both major powers were distracted by internal problems that drew attention away from foreign policy.
+In the US, domestic opposition to the Vietnam War and military casualties incurred there limited the possibility of strong military action elsewhere in the world.
+America in the early 1970s was also distracted by the Watergate scandal, which ended in 1974 with the resignation of Richard Nixon.
 The Soviet Union was preoccupied with economic problems, such as falling crop yields, internal opposition and problems within the Soviet bloc.
-Brezhnev dealt with opposition by winding back some of the liberal reforms implemented by Khrushchev, expanding the powers of the KGB and tightening press control and censorship.
+Brezhnev dealt with opposition by winding back some of the liberal reforms implemented by Nikita Khrushchev, expanding the powers of the KGB and tightening press control and censorship.

 The Sino-Soviet split.
-Through the 1960s, domestic political events and ideological differences caused the USSR and China to drift apart.
-By 1967 Moscow and Beijing were barely on speaking terms.
+Through the 1960s, ideological differences and domestic political events caused the Soviet Union and the People’s Republic of China to drift apart.
+By 1967, Moscow and Beijing were barely on speaking terms.
 Two years later, border clashes between Russian and Chinese soldiers threatened to plunge the two nuclear powers into a full-scale war.
-It was later revealed that Russia had more nuclear battle plans against China than against the US.
-American planners saw advantages in widening the Sino-Soviet split, which they did through both covert and diplomatic means, such as Richard Nixon’s visit to China in 1972.
+It was later revealed that Soviet Russia had developed more nuclear battle plans against China than against the United States.
+American planners saw advantages in encouraging and widening the Sino-Soviet split.
+They did this through covert and diplomatic means, such as Richard Nixon’s visit to China in 1972.

 Mike Bowker, historian

-The onset of detente paved the way for several international visits and bilateral conferences.
+The onset of Détente produced several international visits and bilateral conferences.
 In 1972, with the Vietnam War still raging, US president Richard Nixon visited communist China, where he met the ailing Chinese dictator Mao Zedong.
-Nixon’s trip surprised the world and set in motion the restoration of Sino-American diplomatic relations.
-Though some claimed the anti-communist Nixon had betrayed his own political values, most Americans were weary of the Vietnam War and supported improved relations with China.
-Nixon’s visit also caused some nervousness in the Kremlin; the one thing Soviet politicians feared was a US-China alliance.
+Nixon’s trip surprised the world and led to the restoration of diplomatic relations between Washington and Beijing.
+Some thought the anti-communist Nixon had betrayed his own political values but most Americans were weary of the Vietnam War and supported improved relations with China.
+Nixon’s visit also created nervousness in the Kremlin, which was not on good terms with China and feared the possibility of a US-China alliance.
 In May 1972, Nixon followed his visit to China with a state visit to Moscow.
-He conducted extensive meetings with Soviet leader Leonid Brezhnev, signing trade agreements as well as two treaties to reduce arms manufacture.
-Nixon returned to the USSR in 1974, while Brezhnev himself visited the US in 1973.
+He conducted extensive meetings with Soviet leader Leonid Brezhnev, signing trade agreements and two treaties to reduce arms manufacture.
+Nixon returned to the Soviet Union in 1974, while Brezhnev himself visited the United States in 1973.

-The advances of detente continued through the 1970s.
+Détente yielded more advances during the 1970s.
 In August 1975, the US, USSR and 33 other nations signed the Helsinki Accords, a non-binding agreement aimed at enhancing relations between communist nations and the West.
-There were also several Strategic Arms Limitation Talks (SALT) held during the 1970s, resulting in two weapons-reduction agreements: SALT I (1972) and SALT II (1979).
-Other multilateral treaties, both signed by the US and USSR, outlawed biological weapons production and limited numbers of ballistic missiles (both 1972).
-In 1975 the Space Race came to an end, with the launching of the Apollo-Soyuz project, the first joint American-Soviet space mission.
+There were also several Strategic Arms Limitation Talks (SALT) in the 1970s that produced two weapons-reduction agreements: SALT I (1972) and SALT II (1979).
+Two multilateral treaties signed by the Americans and Soviets in 1972 outlawed biological weapons production and limited numbers of ballistic missiles.
+In 1975 the Space Race came to an end with the launching of the Apollo-Soyuz project, the first joint American-Soviet space mission.
 The Soviet Union also increased its trade with the West, importing large amounts of American grain to offset the slump in its own agricultural production.
 Soviet imports of Western consumer goods also increased sharply, doubling by 1979.

-4. It also eased tensions in Europe, chiefly through the Ostpolitik trade policies of West Germany’s Willy Brandt.
+4. Tensions also eased between Western-aligned and Soviet bloc nations in Europe.
+Of particular significance were the Ostpolitik policies of West Germany’s Willy Brandt.

-5. Detente did not end the Cold War, which continued behind the scenes in proxy conflicts such as Vietnam – however it reduced the risk of a direct confrontation between the US and USSR.
+5. Détente did not end the Cold War, which continued in proxy conflicts such as Vietnam – however, it did reduce the risk of a direct confrontation between the US and USSR.